jeremykendall/php-domain-parser/README.md

 - the `ResolvedDomain::domain` method
 - the `PublicSuffix::domain` method
-- from `ResolvedDomain::subDomain` method
+- the `ResolvedDomain::subDomain` method
-- the `ResolvedDomain::registrableDomain` returns a `ResolvedDomain`
+- the `ResolvedDomain::registrableDomain` method

 `Domain` objects usage are explain in the next section.